F-1 Student Extension to Complete Program

 - Delays in completing your studies must not be caused by academic probation or suspension.

-Deadline: You must submit your application to International Students and Scholars Services (ISSS) BEFORE the completion date on your I-20.
+Deadline: You must submit your application to International Student Programs and Services (ISPS) BEFORE the completion date on your I-20.
 There is no prescribed period in which to do so, except that an extension of an I-20 must take place before the current one expires.
-A good rule of thumb is to begin the process 30 days before the stated program end date on your I-20.
+Plan ahead to be certain you have enough time for approval of the extension before your I-20 end date!